Spartan0nix/zabbix-map-builder-go/README.md

   -c, --color string           color in hexadecimal used for the links between each hosts (default "000000") -v, --debug                  enable debug logging verbosity
-      --dry-run                output to the shell the map definition without created it on the server -f, --file string            input file
-  -h, --help                   help for this command
+      --dry-run                output to the shell the map definition without created it on the server -f, --file string            file containing the hosts mapping --height string          height in pixel of the map (default "800") -h, --help                   help for this command
-      --name string            name of map
+      --name string            name of the map
-  -o, --output string          output the parameters used to create the map
+  -o, --output string          output the parameters used to create the map to a file
+      --spacer int             space in pixel between each host (example : X_host2 = X_host1 + <value>) (default 100)
       --stack-hosts bools      connect multiple links to a single host.
-If set to false, if mapping will have is own hosts.
+If set to false, each mapping will have is own hosts (local and remote).
 This can be useful for infrastructure with redundant connexion (default [true])
       --trigger-color string   color in hexadecimal used for the links between each hosts when a trigger is in problem state (default "DD0000")
+      --width string           width in pixel of the map (default "800")
 ```

 ### Completion